nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_response_structure.md

 <td>ITK-Response-Codes</td>
 <td>20012</td>
 <td>Unauthorised Sender</td>
 <td>The Receiving system identified in the payload is configured to reject messages from unauthorised senders.
-This code should not be used where the domain makes use of the “GP look-up” functionally in MESH.</td>
+This code should not be used where the domain makes use of the “GP look-up” functionality in MESH.</td>
 </tr>
 </table>